abuaboud/jordan-cp/graph_theory/breadth_first_search.md

 # BFS ( Breadth-First-Search )

-After we store our data in graph data-structure , in some cases we need to search or traversing in this data, so in in 1945 “Konrad Zuse” invented a BFS algorithm .
+After we store our data in graph data-structure , in some cases we need to search or traversing in this data, so in 1945 “Konrad Zuse” invented a BFS algorithm .

 The idea behind BFS is
 - Look at all possible paths at the same depth before you go at a deeper level .